How To Potty Train A Puppy Permanently! ULTIMATE Guide

 Throughout this article, you will learn about the following:

 - How to get your puppy outside at the right time

 - Puppy bladder control

-He developed a very weird and unusual bad habit of using the bathroom in my bathroom… To this day I’m not entirely sure what triggered this or why.
+He developed a bizarre and unusual bad habit of using the bathroom in my bathroom.
+To this day, I’m not entirely sure what triggered this or why.

 I did everything I could to break him from it, but nothing seemed to work.